Apps

 Useful commands once logged in as the app user

-# navigate to the active release myapp@server:~$ cd ~/current # run artisan directly with the correct PHP version myapp@server:~$ /usr/bin/php8.5 ~/current/artisan tinker # inspect the shared .env myapp@server:~$ cat ~/shared/.env # tail all logs myapp@server:~$ tail -f ~/logs/*.log # check active releases myapp@server:~$ ls -lt ~/releases/
+# navigate to the active release myapp@server:~$ cd ~/current # run artisan directly with the correct PHP version myapp@server:~$ /usr/bin/php8.5 ~/current/artisan tinker # inspect the shared .env myapp@server:~$ cat ~/shared/.env # tail all logs myapp@server:~$ tail -f ~/logs/*.log # check active releases (ll is a built-in alias for ls -al) myapp@server:~$ ll ~/releases/

 open_basedir restriction limits PHP to /home/myapp.